-12 months, which brings its own potential project delays and associated costs.
-For the purposes of this analysis, we assume that any impact to projects and funding would begin in FY2019.
+If the region is unable to demonstrate conformity with tightened ozone standards prior to the 2018 deadline, it may be granted a conformity lapse grace period of 12 months.
+However, conformity lapse grace periods are accompanied by their own challenges, including potential project delays and associated costs.
+For the purposes of this analysis, we assume that any impact to projects and funding would begin in FY2018 and could extend to FY 2020.